ancabilloni/vision_projects/multicam/README.md

-## Reading & display two webcam concurrently with Boost Thread C++
+## Reading & display two usb webcam concurrently with Boost Thread (C++)

 #### Tested on Ubuntu 18.04
 The program detects up to 2 cameras in the system.
-Here I tested with a built-in laptop camera, and an externel usb webcam.
+Here I tested with a built-in laptop camera, and an external usb webcam.

 #### Require:
 - g++